GoogleChrome/web.dev/src/site/content/en/blog/how-to-set-up-signed-http-exchanges/index.md

 This guide assumes that you:

 - Have an OpenSSL 1.1.1 environment.
 This guide was written with Ubuntu 18.04 LTS on amd64 ISA.
-- Have the ability to run sudo to install executables.
+- Have the ability to run `sudo` to install executables.
-- Use nginx as an HTTP server.
+- Use `nginx` as an HTTP server.
 - Are using DigiCert to generate certificates that include SXG-related extensions, because it currently appears to be the only provider that supports these extensions.

-Also, the example commands in this article assume your domain is "website.test", so you'll need to replace "website.test" with your actual domain.
+Also, the example commands in this article assume your domain is `website.test`, so you'll need to replace `website.test` with your actual domain.

-## Step 1: Get your certificate for SXG
+## Step 1: Get your certificate for SXG {: #step-1 }

-To generate SXG, you need a TLS certificate with the CanSignHttpExchanges extension, as well as a particular key type.
+To generate SXG, you need a TLS certificate with the `CanSignHttpExchanges` extension, as well as a particular key type.
 DigiCert provides certificates with this extension.
 You need a CSR file for issuance of a certificate, so generate it with the following commands: